karimarttila/karimarttila.github.io/_posts/2021-06-24-start-learning-cloud-skills.md

 ### How to Start Learning Cloud Skills?

 Everyone has his or her own learning methods.
 Mostly just follow your common sense and start learning the basics whatever methods suites you.
 There are a lot of material on the Internet.
-I have liked a lot about the courses in Pluralsight and in Coursera and do the Qwiklabs or other labs related to those courses.
+I have liked a lot about the courses in [Pluralsight](https://www.pluralsight.com/) and in [Coursera](https://www.coursera.org/) and do the [Qwiklabs](https://www.qwiklabs.com/) or other labs related to those courses.
 I have also attended some traditional courses related to some specifics like Security on AWS.

 If you know nothing of public clouds, just choose one of the "Big Three" - i.e. AWS, Azure, or GCP.
 It is not that important which one you choose - they are all good public clouds.
 Once you master the basics in that cloud it is easier to learn the basics regarding the other two clouds as well.

 Your next step is to get **a cloud account** - you cannot learn cloud skills just by reading books - you absolutely need a cloud account.
-All Big Three clouds provide "free tier services" or a certain amount of free credits if you order a personal account (at least they used to do that when I learned the basics - nowadays I mostly use my company's cloud accounts for my personal projects as well and let the capitalists pay my learning bills).
+All Big Three clouds provide "free tier services" or a certain amount of free credits if you order a personal account (at least they used to do that when I learned the basics - nowadays I mostly use my company's cloud accounts for my personal projects as well and let the capitalist pay my learning bills).

 I worked in my previous corporation as a Cloud Mentor.
 One of my duties was to teach cloud skills to our developers.
 I always emphasized that there are three things you need to learn: